lowla/lowladb-cordova/README.md

 The LowlaDB Cordova plugin provides a native implementation of [LowlaDB](http://www.github.com/lowla/lowladb-json-database) offering greatly improved performance and scalability on mobile devices.
 It is fully API-compatible with the javascript implementation and, other than necessary changes required by Cordova, web applications will run unchanged.

-It is currently under development for iOS and Android.
+The plugin is supported on iOS and Android.

 # License
 The LowlaDB Cordova plugin is available under the MIT license.

 # Requirements
 To develop for iOS, you need a Mac running XCode 6.x or above.
 The resulting application requires iOS 8.x.
-To develop for Android, you need Android Studio 1.1.
+To develop for Android, you need Android Studio 1.2.
 The plugin has not been tested with the older ADT tooling.
 The resulting application requires Android 4.0.3 or higher.

 ## Creating an iOS Project with LowlaDB
 ### 1. Create a new project